new92/IGFI/InstagramFollowers/V1/README.md

 InstaFollowV1 (or IFv1 for short) provides many features !
 Some of which are:
 - Security (for your login credentials)
-- Speed
+- Speed (10 followers per minute)
-- Flexibility over the different OS's
+- Flexibility over the different operating systems (OSS)
-- A satisfactory amount of followers (15 to 20 each time)
+- A satisfactory amount of followers (30 the first time to use / 15 to 20 per time)
+- Automatic uninstallation